chloe786/phishing-email-detection_OCC3/README.md

 ### How to run
 1. Clone or download the repository
-2. Open the file `Phishing.ipynb` in Jupyter Notebook
+2. Open the files in Jupyter Notebook
 3. Run all the cells to see the analysis and model results